 Go for the hand-drawn and shaved noodles, served in soups or stir-fried dishes, in a number of combinations that should satisfy almost any taste — and then keep coming back to eat through the rest of the menu.
 Portions are bountiful and prices are affordable across the board, making Nan Zhou one of Chinatown's many must-tries.

 With its Middle Eastern dishes and student-friendly prices, it’s easy to see why Saad’s is a West Philly favorite.
-Sandwiches (shawarma, kebabs, falafel, and more) are hearty and almost all around $10, and the vegetarian side of the menu trends towards $7.
+Sandwiches (shawarma, kebabs, falafel, and more) are hearty and almost all around $10 or $12, and the vegetarian side of the menu trends towards $9.
 Beyond falafel and kebabs, Saad's also makes a good cheesesteak.
 The food here is halal.

 Manakeesh is a Lebanese bakery and cafe specializing in, of course, manakeesh.
 The filling flatbread (which has a few spellings in English) comes with a choice of toppings at this halal eatery, like za’atar and labneh or spiced ground beef, with prices hovering around $10.
 Hummus, falafel, kebabs, sweet and savory crepes, pastries, and fruit smoothies are also served here.

-At Jezabel’s Cafe, diners can enjoy empanadas, alfajores, and more of Jezabel Careaga’s Argentine delights, and a variety pack of four empanadas will fill you up for a few hours at only $16.
-Are you the enterprising type?
-Jezabel’s sells pasta dough and bolognese sauce for a make-at-home adventure — at only $12 for a two-person meal, you’ll get all the glory for half the work and cost of dining out.
+At Jezabel’s Cafe, diners can enjoy empanadas, alfajores, and more of Jezabel Careaga’s Argentine delights, and a variety pack of four empanadas will fill you up for a few hours at only $18.
+Don’t miss the Argentine breakfast pastry box — a filling chef’s selection of eight delicious pastries goes for only $32.

 From Bassett’s Ice Cream to Beiler’s Donuts to El Merkury’s pupusas and Hershel’s pastrami sandwiches, Reading Terminal Market is a giant destination for many of the affordable eats this city has to offer.
 Whether the mood strikes for a roast pork sandwich from DiNic’s or an Amish-style soft pretzel from Miller’s Twist, the only mistake one can make at Reading Terminal is going there already full.
 The market is open daily from 8 .a.m to 6 p.m.
 Check the website regularly for an updated list of vendors.

-Goldie, the falafel spot from the team behind the award-winning Zahav, has a tight menu of sandwiches, fries, and one of the city’s coolest drinks: tehina (tahini) shakes.
-They’re delicious, dairy-free, come in a few flavors, and can be had for just $5.
-Walk out feeling full for under $15 total.
-Another good option is Dizengoff from the same owners, where hummus is a full-on meal with meats and seasonal vegetables, plus fresh-out-of-the-oven pita, Israeli pickles, and chopped salad, for under $15.
+Goldie, the falafel spot from the team behind the award-winning Zahav, has a tight menu of sandwiches, fries, and one of the city’s coolest drinks: tehina shakes.
+They’re delicious, dairy-free, come in a few flavors, and can be had for just $6.
+Walk out feeling full for under $15.
+Another good option is Dizengoff from the same owners, where hummus is a full-on meal with meats and seasonal vegetables, plus fresh-out-of-the-oven pita, Israeli pickles, and chopped salad.

 A great neighborhood bar is important.
 A great neighborhood bar that serves an outstanding $6 burger is indispensable.
-And the price tag is really just icing: For fans of classic, backyard-style burgers, this might well be the best in the city.
+And the price tag is really just icing: For fans of classic, backyard-style burgers, the burger is the best in the city.

 Among the bounty of restaurants on East Passyunk Avenue sits this little British pie shop serving traditional savory pies.
 Keep it classic with beef and onion or try whatever filling chef-owner Sam Jacobson is making special for the day, and always opt for a side of mashed potatoes in a parsley liquor.
 Sausage rolls and sweets are also on the menu.